thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-04-metasploitable3-customizing-the-ubuntu-linux-version.md

 #### Changing the hostname

-The hostname (or computername) is a similar situation.
+The hostname (or computer name) is a similar situation.
 It can, of course, be changed in both the live system and the build process.
 The only location I could discover that specifies the hostname configuration is in the `Vagrantfile` on the following line:

 {% highlight bash %}
 ub1404.vm.hostname = "metasploitable3-ub1404"